-The weighted average remaining contractual life of instruments outstanding as at 30 June 2019 is 1,8 years (2018: 2,1 years).
+The weighted average remaining contractual life of instruments outstanding as at 30 June 2020 is 1,7 years (2019: 1,8 years).

 The share appreciation rights are available to be exercised in their entirety three years after the effective date of granting of awards, subject to the performance condition being met.
-Any rights not exercised on the fifth anniversary of such date will lapse.
+Any rights not exercised by the fifth anniversary of such date will lapse.
 Exercises in any period prior to vesting in the third year represent the portion allowed to be exercised on retirement, death, disability or retrenchment.

-8. Share capital and premium continued
+Share capital and premium continued